 If you want to give ExpressVPN a test drive, be sure to use the coupon below for three months free.

-And since I’m not recommending IPVanish anymore since the logging scandal, you can also check out our other recommended VPN services if you are still on the fence.
+And since I’m not recommending IPVanish anymore since the logging scandal, you can also check out our other recommended best VPN services if you are still on the fence.

 We also have a VPN coupons page with the latest deals.